 B R E A K F A S T

 Research shows that the best time to eat your breakfast is one to two hours after waking.
 Your body may not have had any food in a long time, but your brain needs the fuel.
 Your metabolism is also at its peak in the morning so what you eat when you wake up will be used, not stored.
 If you want to plan a perfect day, make sure to plan for breakfast no later than two hours after you wake up.
+The perfect daily routine starts with breakfast, of course.

 W O R K O U T